pulumi/docs/reference/service/saml-gsuite.md

     ![Step 1: Set up a custom app](../../images/reference/service/saml-gsuite/gsuite-dialog-step-1.png)

-1. Next, choose **Option 2: Download IDP Metadata** to download an XML document that identifies and describes your Google service as a SAML SSO identity provider.
+1. Next, choose **Option 2: Download IDP Metadata** to download an XML document that identifies and describes your G Suite domain as a SAML IdP.
 We'll use this document later to complete the process of configuring your Pulumi organization.
 For now, note the location of the downloaded file, then click **Next** to continue.